RandyGaul/cute_framework/docs/collision/cf_poly.md

 ## Remarks

 Verts are ordered in counter-clockwise order (CCW).
-Not to be confused with `CF_Polygon` which is used for rendering.

 ## Related Pages